Prabesh1sharma/Modular_chatbot_document_quering_conversational_form/README.md

    - Type questions about your documents in the chat
    - Get answers with relevant source excerpts
    - Maintain conversation context

+3. **Switch back to appointment booking to document QA**
+   - Clear chat as it has history saving it can answer based on previous chat
+   - for better performance

 ### Appointment Booking